 Course Description:

 This course offers students the opportunity to gain an international perspective on methods and practices for archiving materials that relate to artists, their artwork, and their network of friends, colleagues, and associates.
-Through site visits, students are exposed to a variety of cultural heritage institutions, from museums and galleries to artists’ archives and foundations, in two cities rich in art and culture — New York City and Rome.
-Students engage with artists’ archives by consulting specific archival collections and meeting with the archivists, curators, and other professionals working with those collections.
-Readings and other course materials are international in scope and provide both technical and historical context for the site visits, as well as subject-specific knowledge regarding cultural heritage information management, design, conservation, and programming.
+Through site visits, students are exposed to a variety of cultural heritage institutions, ranging from museums and galleries to artists’ archives and foundations, in two cities rich in art and culture — New York City and Rome.
+Students will engage directly with artists’ archives by consulting specific collections and meeting with archivists, curators, and other professionals working in these institutions.
+The readings and other course materials are international in scope and provide both technical and historical context for the site visits, as well as subject-specific knowledge regarding cultural heritage information management, design, conservation, and programming.

-During the first half of the semester, preparatory sessions will be held on campus and at sites around NYC.
+In the first half of the semester, preparatory sessions will be held on campus and at sites around NYC.
 At least 30 contact hours will take place in Rome over the week of spring break.
-One of the identified locations for instruction is the National Gallery of Modern and Contemporary Art in Rome.
-This museum holds several notable artists’ archives in their Bioiconographic Archives and Historical Funds department.
-Following the trip to Rome, two sessions will be held on campus and that time will be devoted to the preparation and presentation of course deliverables.
+Instruction will be held at locations such as the Art Archives Centre at MAXXI, the Museum of 21st Century Arts—housed in an award-winning building designed by Zaha Hadid—the archive of artist Franco Angeli, and the archive of photographer Elisabetta Catalano.
+Following the trip to Rome, two sessions will be held on campus and will focus on the preparation and presentation of course deliverables.
+The syllabus from the Spring ’24 course can be found here.

 Student Learning Outcomes